 - Powdered sugar - Also known as icing sugar or confectioner’s sugar, this superfine powder is essential for making a soft and smooth buttercream.
 If you are fresh out, you can easily make your own using granulated sugar and cornstarch.

-How To Make Dairy-Free Vanilla Cupcakes
+How To Make Dairy Free Cupcakes

 Making these cupcakes without milk or dairy of any kind is just as easy as making regular cupcakes.
 Here’s how: